 Whether you’re planning on embarking on the once-in-a-lifetime experience of an Australian working holiday or dreaming of an adventurous trek through the vast expanse of the outback, the allure of the Land Down Under has globetrotters of every stripe adding this vast country to the very top of their travel bucket lists.
 Australia has a lifetime of experiences to offer every type of traveller, and given how out of the way the country is geographically, most people tend to stay for a while and pack in as much as they can.
 From the bright lights and booming nightlife of Sydney and Melbourne, to the white sandy beaches of the Whitsunday Islands, a trip to Oz done right can easily feel like you’ve travelled the entire planet.
 While there’s far too many amazing experiences to be had to properly chronicle here, there’s a few activities you absolutely cannot miss out on.
-Here’s your comprehensive guide to the ultimate Australian bucket list.
+Here’s your comprehensive guide to Australia.

 If you went to Australia and didn’t spend at least half your time there soaking up the rays on the world-renowned beaches, did you even go to Australia?
 While this might seem like the most obvious start for anyone compiling their Aussie bucket list, you need to come prepared to make sure you’re experiencing the absolute best of this country’s epic beach scene.
 If you can only go to one beach out of the 10,685 in the country, then make sure you rack up a blissful weekend in the jaw-dropping Whitsunday Islands, a scenic sprawl of 74 small islands located 560 miles north of Brisbane.
 Every one of these islands is a gem, and you’ll find a well-equipped tourist ecosystem that will allow you to explore them all, hopping from island to island with ease and affordability.
 The vast expanse of these emerald-green islands and white sand beaches means that you’ll rarely have to deal with any crowds, and the crystal blue waters offer some of the best diving and surfing experiences of anywhere on Earth.